harshbatish/Mosquito-presence-analysis/README.md

 ### Structure of Project:

 1. __EDAfile.ipynb__ : This file shows all the cleaning of the data and pre-processing.
-Feature engineering is also done to know more about the data and its features.
+Data wrangling, basic EDA and advanced EDA is done.

-2. __statsanalysis.ipynb__ : This file contains RANDOM FOREST algorithm being applied to pre-processed data.
-Data is imported semi-procced from EDAfile.ipynb and then tokenizing is done in this file.
+2. __statsanalysis.ipynb__ : statistical significance/ linear and logistic regression.

 ---